How to get secure cycle parking on your street

 Until recently, Southwark Council has only installed individual steel lockers on its estates and at train stations.
 They are a tried and tested solution.
 If you rent a locker it’s yours, and you are the only person with a key.
 However, they are relatively expensive (around £800 each) and don’t work for everyone.
 You need to be reasonably tall and strong to use them, and they’re not big enough for tricycles or trailers.
 You also need to find somewhere to put it, such as against the wall of existing garages.
 You can find them on many of Southwark’s housing estates, and you can apply to rent one here or here.

 Hangars are particularly helpful for providing secure storage in areas of older, dense housing, like terraced houses or blocks of flats.
-A hangar is essentially a locked metal cage you can park six bikes inside, replacing half a car parking space.
+A hangar is essentially a locked metal cage you can park six bikes inside – it’s roughly as big as half a car.
 They can also be adapted to take trikes and trailers.
 Only the other people renting a space in your hangar would have access.
 So if you lived in a house with three cyclists, you might only be sharing it with one other house.
 Bike hangars have been used in the Netherlands for years.
 Southwark is installing a number at the moment, and you can apply to rent a space in one here.

 What if turns out we’ve chosen the wrong place?